Dark matter: 1884 to 1940

-Many of our supposed thousand million stars – perhaps a great majority of them – may be dark bodies.
+"Many of our supposed thousand million stars — perhaps a great majority of them — may be dark bodies."

 In 1906, Henri Poincaré used the French term [matière obscure] ("dark matter") in discussing Kelvin's work.
-He found that the amount of dark matter would need to be less than that of visible matter, incorrectly, it turns out.
+He concluded that the amount of dark matter would need to be less than that of visible matter, which was later found to be false.

 The second to suggest the existence of dark matter using stellar velocities was Dutch astronomer Jacobus Kapteyn in 1922.

-A publication from 1930 by Swedish astronomer Knut Lundmark points to him being the first to realise that the universe must contain much more mass than can be observed.
+A publication from 1930 by Swedish astronomer Knut Lundmark points to him being the first to hypothesize that the universe must contain much more mass than can be observed.
 Dutch radio astronomy pioneer Jan Oort also hypothesized the existence of dark matter in 1932.
 Oort was studying stellar motions in the galactic neighborhood and found the mass in the galactic plane must be greater than what was observed, but this measurement was later determined to be incorrect.